What Are Some Aspects Of Master Morality?

 • Nobility, prestige, self-importance, pride, and confidence

-Master moralists often have complete confidence that their perspective on life and moral values are correct.
+Master moralists often have complete confidence that their perspectives on life and moral values are correct.
 They are the type who may believe that having pride and power is how you gain success.
 Those who disagree, arguing that life is about kindness and sympathy, may be regarded as the "bad" or "wrong" ones by these self-assured individuals.
 Master moralists may believe these people lack an accurate sense of life’s true purpose.

 Both master morality and slave morality are concerned with character.
 Still, slave moralists may care about the perception and genuineness of their actions, while master moralists may care about how their efforts advance their individual goals and worth.